alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 bare Integer, and there is no Optional to take apart.
 A value the Program is handed carries no such proof and goes through the predicate instead.

-**A written Method REPLACES a Protocol's provided one, whole.** `Equatable` writes `isNot` and `Orderable` writes six Methods, and every conformer answers them without declaring anything.
-A Namespace that declares a Method of the same name replaces the provided one entirely — no entry is merged in — and it has to hold an entry the provided signature accepts, which is the same check a requirement gets.
-Three declarations here do it, and each says why at its own
-site: `Optional::isNot` takes a bare item as well as an Optional, `Integer::isLessThan` and `Rational::isLessThan` hold an entry for the other numeric kind and are written on their own `compare` rather than on the cross-kind table.
+**A written Method REPLACES a Protocol's provided one on that Namespace's own rung.** `Equatable` writes `isNot` and `Orderable` writes six Methods, and every conformer answers them without declaring anything.
+A Namespace that declares a Method of the same name replaces the provided one entirely for its own target — no entry is merged in — and it has to hold an entry the provided signature accepts, which is the same check a requirement gets.
+Three declarations here do it, and each says why at its own site: `Optional::isNot` takes a bare item as well as an Optional, `Integer::isLessThan` and `Rational::isLessThan` hold an entry for the other numeric kind and are written on their own `compare` rather than on the cross-kind table.

-The rule has a consequence worth stating, because nothing checks it: an override answers a call on the Namespace's own target Type, while a call through a bound — `<Item is Orderable>` — runs the PROVIDED body, because a provided Method is never in the conformance witness.
-So the two must AGREE. `1::isLessThan(2)` runs Integer's and a bounded Method runs `Orderable`'s, and both read `compare`, which is what makes them the same answer.
+It replaces nothing on another Namespace's rung.
+A provided Method is a candidate of every Namespace whose conformance offers it, ranked by that Namespace's target exactly as a written Method is — so `Integer` and the covering `Number` each offer all six, and a call Integer's rung rejects falls to Number's.
+`3::isLessThan(Number.Pi)` is that fall, and so is `5::isBetween(1, and 3/2)`.

+An override answers a bounded call too.
+The witness a `<Item is Orderable>` bound is handed names the conformer's override where it wrote one and the Protocol's shared const where it did not, so `1::isLessThan(2)` and the same call inside a bounded Function run the same Method.
+The library's three overrides are written to say the same thing FASTER, which is now a promise about performance rather than one the language leans on.

 And a DERIVE answers ahead of a provided Method.
-A Choice's `isNot` is `Choice_Equatable`'s, fabricated for that receiver and taking the whole Choice, so `Ordering#Less::isNot(#Equal)` compares against a sibling Case — which a Method over `Self` bound to one Case could not.
+A Choice's `isNot` is `Choice_Equatable`'s, fabricated for that receiver, and it is what the witness carries as well — so `Ordering#Less::isNot(#Equal)` compares against a sibling Case by tag, directly and through a bound alike.

 **`Equatable` and `Printable` are both derived for a Choice.** The conformance is declared and the Methods are left out.
 Equality is derived for